-respectively the set of vectors such that its last coordinate is larger than $v_n$ and additionally with any coordinates larger than $-B$.
-The introduction of these last two objects are justified by \\ {\bf Fact 4 :} for any $\varepsilon>0$ there exists $a>0$ such that (see\ \cite{Aid13})
+respectively the set of vectors such that its last coordinate is larger than $\mathfrak{z}$ and additionally with all coordinates larger than $-B$.
+The introduction of these last two objects is justified by \\ {\bf Fact 4 :} for any $\varepsilon>0$, there exists $a>0$ such that (see\ \cite{Aid13})

-and \bl{Fact 1} we have already talked about saying that, in $\P^*$-probability, $v_n$ is a height of potential usually reach by the walk.
+and Fact 1 we have already talked about saying that, in $\P^*$-probability, $\ell_n^{1/3}$ is a height of potential usually reached by the walk.

 \begin{proposition} Recall \eqref{kappab}, let $\varepsilon_b:=\min(b+\un_{\{b=0\}},1-b)/13$ and $W:=\sum_{|z|=1}e^{-V(z)}$.
 Assume \eqref{hyp0}, \eqref{hyp0+} and \eqref{hyp1} hold as well as \eqref{Hypothese1} and \eqref{Hypothese2}. \\ \textit{Lower bound}: there exists $c_5>0$ such that for all $b\in[0,1)$, $\varepsilon\in(0,\varepsilon_b)$, $B>0$ and $n$ large enough